Von Erich family: Kevin Von Erich

-Born Kevin Ross Adkisson on May 15, 1957, in Belleville, Illinois, "The Golden Warrior" Kevin Von Erich is the second oldest and last surviving son of Fritz Von Erich.

-The majority of Kevin's career was spent working in World Class Championship Wrestling (WCCW), where he had feuds against wrestlers such as Chris Adams, The Fabulous Freebirds, and Ric Flair.
-It was there that Kevin became known for utilizing trademark maneuvers like the body scissors and the iron claw, as well as for wrestling barefoot.
+Born Kevin Ross Adkisson on May 15, 1957 in Belleville, Illinois, "The Golden Warrior" Kevin Von Erich is the second oldest and last surviving son of Fritz Von Erich.
+The majority of Kevin's career was spent working in World Class Championship Wrestling (WCCW), where he had feuds with wrestlers including Chris Adams, The Fabulous Freebirds, and Ric Flair.
+There, Kevin became known for utilizing trademark maneuvers like the body scissors and the iron claw, as well as for wrestling barefoot.

-Kevin has been married since August 1, 1980, to Pamela J. May.
-Together they have four children, including two daughters: Kristen Rain (born February 3, 1981) and Jillian Lindsey (born February 10, 1985) as well as two sons: David Michael "Ross" (born June 1, 1988) and Kevin Marshall (born November 10, 1992).
+Kevin and Pamela J. May married on August 1, 1980 and have four children including two daughters: Kristen Rain (born February 3, 1981) and Jillian Lindsey (born February 10, 1985) as well as two sons: David Michael "Ross" (born June 1, 1988) and Kevin Marshall (born November 10, 1992).
 Kevin has thirteen grandchildren.

 In May 2006, Kevin sold the WCCW footage to Vince McMahon and World Wrestling Entertainment (WWE).
 At WrestleMania 25, Kevin represented the Von Erich family during their induction into the WWE Hall of Fame.
 In 2015, Kevin appeared in an ESPN 30 for 30 short film titled "Wrestling the Curse".